 - Revenue recognition policy

 After understanding the changes and causes of the deferred tax balance, it is important to also analyze and forecast the effect this will have on future operations.
 For example, deferred tax assets and liabilities can have a strong impact on cash flow.
 An increase in deferred tax liability or a decrease in deferred tax assets is a source of cash.
-Likewise, a decrease in deferred tax liability or an increase in the deferred tax asset is a use of cash.
+Likewise, a decrease in liability or an increase in deferred asset is a use of cash.

 These trends are often indicative of the type of business undertaken by the company.
-For example, a growing deferred tax liability could signal that a company is capital intensive.
+For example, a growing deferred tax liability could signal that a company is capital-intensive.
 This is because the purchase of new capital assets often comes with accelerated tax depreciation that is larger than the decelerating depreciation of older assets.